amflorio/dvrp-stochastic-requests/reqs/README.md

 Please refer to the paper for more details about the parameters.

-Each trajectory file consists of a sequence of triples `(u, i, d)`, where:
+Each trajectory file consists of a sequence of triples `(u,i,d)`, where:

 `u` is the request arrival time (`u=0` for static or planned requests, `u>0` for dynamic requests),\
 `i` is the request node, and\